JohannesKuehnel/jGoldfish/README.md

 # jGoldfish
 jGoldfish is a Java program to simulate _goldfishing_ [1] of Magic: The Gathering decks.
-An example file for Reanimator (Format: Modern) is provided.
+An example file (`SimulationReanimator.java`) for Reanimator (Format: Modern) is provided.

 [1] According to [Gamepedia](https://mtg.gamepedia.com/Goldfishing), goldfishing is "the practice of playing without an opponent as in drawing a starting hand and proceeding to continue to play until an opponent who does nothing to stop you from accomplishing the gameplan is defeated".